turboencabulator/ThermAppCam/README.md

 This fork is designed to allow the Therm-App thermal imaging camera for use as a webcam-like device with minimal effort.

 ## New features
+* Can use either the camera's factory calibration data (`-c` option) or automatic calibration
 * Automatic non-uniformity calibration (keep lens cover on when starting software)
 * Automatic bad pixel detection and correction during the NUC process
 * Image range scaling